 Nursing homes and memory care communities

-Compared with ALFs, nursing homes are often much more clinical and aid individuals who need a heightened level of care.9 Memory care communities address the needs of residents suffering from Alzheimer’s or other dementia-related diseases where the residents can no longer care for themselves.
+Compared with ALFs, nursing homes are often much more clinical and aid individuals who need a heightened level of care.9 Memory care communities address the needs of residents suffering from Alzheimer’s or other dementia-related diseases where they can no longer care for themselves.
 24/7 hour staffing is required, and special licenses are mandatory to administer care.

 Adult day care centers